Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Model Collapse in Self-Consuming Chain of Diffusion Finetuning

-\paragraph{Evaluation metrics.} We use CLIP score~\cite{radford2021learning} to quantify text-to-image alignment and Frechet Inception Distance (FID) score~\cite{heusel2017gans} to measure image fidelity.
-Furthermore, we compute the average sample-wise feature distance (SFD) between a pair of images corresponding to the text prompt as the fidelity metric applicable for text-to-image generation,

-to evaluate each iteration $k$.
-SFD overcomes the problem of FID being sensitive to the number of images to compare.
-Following \cite{stein2024exposing}, we use DiNOv2~\cite{oquab2023dinov2} as a feature extractor for both FID and SFD since it is more consistent with our visual inspection than Inception-V3 network~\cite{szegedy2016rethinking}.
-With a slight abuse of terms, we will still refer to the Frechet distance with DiNOv2 features as the FID score.
+\textbf{Evaluation metrics.} We use Frechet Inception Distance (FID)~\cite{heusel2017gans} to measure image quality.
+Following \cite{stein2024exposing}, we use DiNOv2~\cite{oquab2023dinov2} as a feature extractor since it is more consistent with our visual inspection than Inception-V3 network~\cite{szegedy2016rethinking}.
+With a slight abuse of terms, we will still refer to the Frechet distance with DiNOv2 as the FID score.
+Additional experiments with other metrics (CLIP score~\cite{radford2021learning}, Sample-wise Feature Distance (SFD), and recall) are presented in Appendix~\ref{appendix:method:quantitative}.

-\paragraph{New evaluation metric: Reusability.} In addition to evaluation metrics for generative models presented above, we propose a new metric to quantify the reusability of images generated in the Chain of Diffusion.
-We define a reusability metric as the performance discrepancy between the first iteration and the $K$-th iteration in the Chain of Diffusion:
+We propose a new metric to quantify the degradation of generated images.
+We define collapse rate as the performance degeneration per iteration in the Chain of Diffusion:

 where ${\rm FID}_k$ stands for the FID between $k$-th iteration set and the original training set.
-We use FID as a performance metric here, but this can be CLIP, SFD, or any other performance metric of interest.
-Note that a low $K$-reusability indicates more reusable images since it means that the model does not degrade much in $K$ iterations.
-In the rest of the paper, $K=6$, and we simply call it \emph{reusability}.
+We use FID as a performance metric here, but this can be any other performance metric of interest.
+Note that a low collapse rate indicates more reusable images since the model does not degrade much.
+We have $K = 6$ for the rest of the paper.